A question that I am asked often by parents, band directors, and my clarinet students, is when is the best time to upgrade your clarinet?

 Are you able to make the investment?

 Finally, here is a practical consideration for parents.
 A quality instrument is an important part of any musician’s success.
-If your child has already demonstrated the commitment to playing clarinet and can make the investment, then it’s a good time to upgrade their instrument to a wooden clarinet.
+If your child has already demonstrated the commitment to playing clarinet and you can make the investment, then it’s a good time to upgrade their instrument to a wooden clarinet.

 I hope I’ve answered all your questions about when is the best time to “step up” to your next clarinet.
 Best wishes on your musical journey!